Old Smart HKIDs issued before November 26, 2018, are invalidated in 2025 and now invalid.

 Once processing is complete, applicants can collect their new HKID on the next working day.
 This means that in most cases, your new HKID will be ready within 6 working days after your appointment.

-Collection Method | Details |
+| Collection Method | Details |

-In Person | Collect your HKID within the specified period on your application acknowledgement slip.
-You must return the slip and verify the card’s chip data by scanning your left and right thumbs. |
+| In person | Present the acknowledgement slip and verify the card’s chip data by scanning both thumbs. |

 How Much Does It Cost to Renew or Replace an HKID?